gracewingo/node-todo-list/README.md

-A (work in progress) todo list built with a NodeJ, React, and MongoDB!
+A (work in progress) todo list built with NodeJS, React, and MongoDB!